yonisimian/containers/README.md

 # Containers
-In this repository, you will find generic containers written in c / c++.
+In this repository, you will find generic containers written in C / C++.
 This repository is made for educational purposes, therefore I have tried to provide diversity of implementations, among them you will find:
 - Containers based on arrays (easy implementation, limited size)
 - Containers based on nodes (a little complicated, unlimited size)